Our guide to limited company buy to let mortgages

 The newspaper speculated that the reason for such numbers stemmed from the scramble that had been seen prior to the April 2016 introduction of Stamp Duty surcharges on second properties.

-Changes in the base rate of lending also have a direct impact on the availability of buy to let mortgages and the interest rates at which they are offered.
+Changes in the The interest rate set by the Bank of England, affects the in... of lending also have a direct impact on the availability of buy to let mortgages and the interest rates at which they are offered.
 The recent decision by the Bank of England to increase the base rate from 0.5% to 0.75% (only the second increase in the past 10 years), and reported by the BBC on the 2nd of August 2018, had a more or less immediate affect on mortgage lending rates.
 The Independent newspaper on the 3rd of August, for example, cited those lenders which had raised mortgage interest rates just a day after the Bank of England’s announcement.

 Shopping around for your limited company buy to let mortgage